KnowledgeCaptureAndDiscovery/ikcap-website/content/authors/regina-wang/_index.md

 IPython notebooks into Wings workflow, specifically converting outdated IPython notebooks used by geologists.
 In her second year she participated in developing Neuro-DISK, a program continually updating neuroscience data for the accessibility of the neuroscience research community, by coding a program to check wikis, analyze new data, and email researchers when certain data has been updated daily.
-She is currently a senior in computer science at the University of California - Los Angeles.
+She graduated University of California - Los Angeles with a major in computer science in June 2022, and is currently working as a software engineer for Databricks.